 Over the past 12 months have you become more or less of a company?
 Are you employees happier than they were 12 months ago?

-Employees are sometimes hard to please.
+Employees are sometimes hard to please, especially when it comes to payments.
 You really can’t please everyone, but you should strive to really push your employees to become better, and encourage them to push you to become a better leader.
 Amazing employees don’t happen overnight, most are nurtured for years to become better and better.

 Should you invest in your employees?
 Absolutely.
 I once heard a statement;